plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.3.4 Linking Into Circles

-A Role may opt to link into another Circle if a Policy of that other Circle or any Super-Circle thereof invites it.
-A Role must accept such an invitation if a Policy of its own Super-Circle or any Super-Circle thereof demands it.
+A Rôle may opt to link into another Circle if a Policy of that other Circle or any Super-Circle thereof invites it.
+A Rôle must accept such an invitation if a Policy of its own Super-Circle or any Super-Circle thereof demands it.

-Once linked into another Circle, a Role is considered part of the Governance of that other Circle.
-That Circle's Governance Process may add to the Role and later change what it adds.
-However, it may not delete the Role nor change anything added by another Circle, and nor may another Circle change or remove anything it adds.
-The authority to add or change assignments into the Role stays with its source Circle.
-The Circle a Role links into is not considered its Super-Circle, and nor is the Role's inner Circle considered its Sub-Circle.
+Once linked into another Circle, a Rôle is considered part of the Governance of that other Circle.
+That Circle's Governance Process may add to the Rôle and later change what it adds.
+However, it may not delete the Rôle nor change anything added by another Circle, and nor may another Circle change or remove anything it adds.
+The authority to add or change assignments into the Rôle stays with its source Circle.
+The Circle a Rôle links into is not considered its Super-Circle, and nor is the Rôle's inner Circle considered its Sub-Circle.

-A Circle may unlink a Role by removing the Policy that invited it to link, or by another mechanism defined in that Policy.
-A Role may also opt to remove itself from a Circle it linked into, unless a Policy within or acting upon the Role's Super-Circle says otherwise.
-Once unlinked from a Circle, any Governance added to the Role by that Circle is automatically removed.
+A Circle may unlink a Rôle by removing the Policy that invited it to link, or by another mechanism defined in that Policy.
+A Rôle may also opt to remove itself from a Circle it linked into, unless a Policy within or acting upon the Rôle's Super-Circle says otherwise.
+Once unlinked from a Circle, any Governance added to the Rôle by that Circle is automatically removed.

-#### 1.3.5 Creating Circles Across Roles
+#### 1.3.5 Creating Circles Across Rôles

-Two or more Roles may create a new Circle at any time to govern a shared Purpose across the Roles.
-To do so, the founding Roles must agree on an initial Purpose and any Redevabilités for the new Circle.
-The new Circle starts with the founding Roles linked into it, and a Policy inviting those links.
+Two or more Rôles may create a new Circle at any time to govern a shared Purpose across the Rôles.
+To do so, the founding Rôles must agree on an initial Purpose and any Redevabilités for the new Circle.
+The new Circle starts with the founding Rôles linked into it, and a Policy inviting those links.
 A Circle created this way has no Super-Circle and no Domains, and may change its own Purpose or Redevabilités via a Policy.
-Such a Circle is immediately dissolved if it has no Roles linked into it at any point.
+Such a Circle is immediately dissolved if it has no Rôles linked into it at any point.

 ### 1.4 Circle Leads

-Any Associé serving as a Role Lead for a Role also automatically fills a ***“Circle Lead Role”*** within that Role's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
-The Circle Lead Role has the definition given in Appendix A. A Circle with no Super-Circle has no Circle Leads, unless a Policy of the Circle says otherwise.
+Any Associé serving as a Rôle Lead for a Rôle also automatically fills a ***“Circle Lead Rôle”*** within that Rôle's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
+The Circle Lead Rôle has the definition given in Appendix A. A Circle with no Super-Circle has no Circle Leads, unless a Policy of the Circle says otherwise.

 #### 1.4.1 Defining Priorities & Strategies

-A Circle Lead may judge the relative value of potential Circle efforts, to help clarify and align priorities across Roles.
+A Circle Lead may judge the relative value of potential Circle efforts, to help clarify and align priorities across Rôles.
 A Circle Lead may also define a ***“Strategy”*** for the Circle, or many Strategies, which are heuristics that guide prioritization in the Circle.

 #### 1.4.2 Routing External References

-Whenever Governance outside the Circle references the Circle itself or any Role in the Circle, a Circle Lead may update that reference to instead refer to another Role in the Circle.
+Whenever Governance outside the Circle references the Circle itself or any Rôle in the Circle, a Circle Lead may update that reference to instead refer to another Rôle in the Circle.
 This does not require using the Governance Process of any Circle.

-#### 1.4.3 Amending the Circle Lead Role
+#### 1.4.3 Amending the Circle Lead Rôle

-A Circle may not add Redevabilités or other functions to its own Circle Lead Role, nor change the Role’s Purpose, nor remove the Role.
-A Circle may remove any Redevabilités, Domains, authorities, or functions of its Circle Lead Role.
-It can do this either by placing them on another Role in the Circle, or by defining an alternate means of enacting them.
-Doing this automatically removes the relevant element from the Circle Lead Role, for as long as the delegation remains in place.
+A Circle may not add Redevabilités or other functions to its own Circle Lead Rôle, nor change the Rôle’s Purpose, nor remove the Rôle.
+A Circle may remove any Redevabilités, Domains, authorities, or functions of its Circle Lead Rôle.
+It can do this either by placing them on another Rôle in the Circle, or by defining an alternate means of enacting them.
+Doing this automatically removes the relevant element from the Circle Lead Rôle, for as long as the delegation remains in place.

 ### 1.5 Circle Members

-Each Circle has a group of ***"Circle Members"*** who may represent its Roles in its Governance Process.
+Each Circle has a group of ***"Circle Members"*** who may represent its Rôles in its Governance Process.

-A Circle's Circle Members include all Associés filling its Circle Lead Role, as well as each Associé serving as Role Lead for a Role in the Circle.
-If a Role has multiple Role Leads, a Circle may adopt a Policy to limit how many of them represent that Role as Circle Members in its Governance Process.
+A Circle's Circle Members include all Associés filling its Circle Lead Rôle, as well as each Associé serving as Rôle Lead for a Rôle in the Circle.
+If a Rôle has multiple Rôle Leads, a Circle may adopt a Policy to limit how many of them represent that Rôle as Circle Members in its Governance Process.

 #### 1.5.1 Circle Reps

 Any Circle Member of a Circle may call for the selection of a ***"Circle Rep"*** to help represent that Circle within any broader Circle containing it.
-The selected Circle Rep fills the ***"Circle Rep Role"*** in the Circle, as defined in Appendix A.
+The selected Circle Rep fills the ***"Circle Rep Rôle"*** in the Circle, as defined in Appendix A.

-The Circle Rep becomes a Circle Member of any broader Circle containing that Circle's outer Role, with the authority to represent that Role just like a Role Lead.
-A containing Circle may limit or prevent these Circle Reps from becoming its Circle Members via a Policy, but only if its Roles have another way to enjoy comparable representation within that Circle.
+The Circle Rep becomes a Circle Member of any broader Circle containing that Circle's outer Rôle, with the authority to represent that Rôle just like a Rôle Lead.
+A containing Circle may limit or prevent these Circle Reps from becoming its Circle Members via a Policy, but only if its Rôles have another way to enjoy comparable representation within that Circle.

 Selecting a Circle Rep happens via the election process and rules defined in Article 3, unless a Policy defines an alternate process.
-The only candidates eligible to serve as a Circle's Circle Rep are those Associés filling Roles within the Circle.
+The only candidates eligible to serve as a Circle's Circle Rep are those Associés filling Rôles within the Circle.
 Anyone serving as a Circle Lead for a Circle may not also serve as its Circle Rep. No more than one person may serve as a Circle's Circle Rep at a time, unless a Policy of a containing Circle allows it.

-A Circle may add Redevabilités or Domains to its own Circle Rep Role, as well as amend or remove those additions.
-No Circle may amend or remove the Purpose or any Redevabilités on the Circle Rep Role, nor remove the Role.
+A Circle may add Redevabilités or Domains to its own Circle Rep Rôle, as well as amend or remove those additions.
+No Circle may amend or remove the Purpose or any Redevabilités on the Circle Rep Rôle, nor remove the Rôle.

 ### 1.6 Facilitator and Secretary

-Any Circle with more than one Circle Member includes a ***“Facilitator Role”*** and a ***“Secretary Role”***, as defined in Appendix A. The person acting in each becomes the Circle’s ***“Facilitator”*** and ***“Secretary”*** respectively.
+Any Circle with more than one Circle Member includes a ***“Facilitator Rôle”*** and a ***“Secretary Rôle”***, as defined in Appendix A. The person acting in each becomes the Circle’s ***“Facilitator”*** and ***“Secretary”*** respectively.

 #### 1.6.1 Elections & Eligibility

-Upon request of a Circle Member, a Circle's Facilitator will hold an election to elect someone to fill its Facilitator Role or Secretary Role.
-No Role or Policy may assign these Roles or remove an assignment via any other means, nor change the required process.
+Upon request of a Circle Member, a Circle's Facilitator will hold an election to elect someone to fill its Facilitator Rôle or Secretary Rôle.
+No Rôle or Policy may assign these Rôles or remove an assignment via any other means, nor change the required process.
 Normally, the only candidates eligible for these elections are a Circle's Circle Members.
 However, a Policy of the Circle or any Super-Circle may add or limit eligible candidates.

 #### 1.6.2 Election Term

 During the election process, the Facilitator must specify a term for each election.
-After a term expires, the Secretary must trigger a new election for that Role.
+After a term expires, the Secretary must trigger a new election for that Rôle.
 Even before a term has expired, any Circle Member may trigger a new election at any time.

 #### 1.6.3 Amending Facilitator or Secretary

-A Circle may add Redevabilités or Domains to its own Facilitator or Secretary Role, as well as amend or remove those additions.
-No Circle may amend or remove the Purpose, Domain, or any Redevabilités on either Role, nor remove the Role.
+A Circle may add Redevabilités or Domains to its own Facilitator or Secretary Rôle, as well as amend or remove those additions.
+No Circle may amend or remove the Purpose, Domain, or any Redevabilités on either Rôle, nor remove the Rôle.

 #### 1.6.4 Surrogates

-A surrogate may act as Facilitator or Secretary while the Role is unfilled.
+A surrogate may act as Facilitator or Secretary while the Rôle is unfilled.
 A surrogate may also fill in when the normal Facilitator or Secretary is unavailable for a meeting, or requests a surrogate for any reason.

 Whenever a surrogate is needed, the surrogate is, in this order of precedence: